SamSam9090/syrianarchive-http/Pages/about/legal/index.md

 image: "/assets/about/about2.jpg"
 ---

- The Syrian Archive organisation (“Das Syrische Archiv”) is currently registered under Gesellschaft bürgerlichen Rechts (GbR) nach BGB §705ff in Berlin, Germany.
+ The Syrian Archive organisation is currently registered under Gesellschaft bürgerlichen Rechts (GbR) nach BGB §705ff in Berlin, Germany.